digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 I'm not sure how to verify this is the issue, I could not find a click interaction type dimension in the Google Ads report builder, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.

+None of the above explains a discrepancy in purchase conversions between the two tools, I had to infer that the problem was a more general lack of confidence in Google Analytics data stemming from click Vs. session discrepancy.

-I still added the Google Ads Conversion tag via Google Tag Manager.
-Hopefully I eased concerns about attribution between the two tools.
+I added the Google Ads Conversion tag via Google Tag Manager.